B4rross/DAproject/README.md

 * [T1.3: 2.0 points] In addition, you should also include documentation of all the implemented code, using Doxygen, indicating for each implemented algorithm the corresponding time complexity

-* [T2.1: 3.5 points] Calculate the maximum number of trains that can simultaneously travel between two specific stations.
-Note that your implementation should take any valid source and destination stations as input;    :heavy_check_mark:
+* [T2.1: 3.5 points] :heavy_check_mark: Calculate the maximum number of trains that can simultaneously travel between two specific stations.
+Note that your implementation should take any valid source and destination stations as input;

-* [T2.2: 2.0 points] Determine, from all pairs of stations, which ones (if more than one) require the most amount of trains when taking full advantage of the existing network capacity;
+* [T2.2: 2.0 points] :heavy_check_mark: Determine, from all pairs of stations, which ones (if more than one) require the most amount of trains when taking full advantage of the existing network capacity;